KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Evaluation Framework

-The most challenging tier targets subtext and human psychology. \begin{itemize} \item \textbf{Task 6: Mind-Body Interaction.} Explores the duality between external actions and internal states, requiring explanations for ironic or contradictory behaviors. \item \textbf{Task 7: Expert-Annotated Psychoanalysis.} Open-ended questions curated by literary experts regarding complex motivations and identity construction, serving as the ceiling for deep literary understanding. \end{itemize}
+The most challenging tier targets subtext and long-range self-explanation. \textbf{Task 6 (Mind-Body Interaction)} asks the model to reconcile external behavior with internal state, especially in ironic or self-contradictory moments. \textbf{Task 7 (Expert-Annotated Insight)} consists of expert-curated open-ended questions about motives, identity construction, and enduring decision principles, and serves as the strongest diagnostic for deep person understanding.